hfolguera/kubernetes-shinobi/README.md

 Default user and password are: `admin@shinobi.video` and `admin`.

 ## References
-This repository has been based on the work of [npflan] (https://github.com/npflan/shinobi).
+This repository has been based on the work of [npflan](https://github.com/npflan/shinobi).

 ## Next steps
 * Create a default admin user as a k8s secret